Creating pipelines

 NOTE

-This option is only available for Enterprise customers.
+This option is only available to Enterprise customers.

 Increase security by restricting access to users from different teams.